George7h/Budget-App/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Budget app] <a name="about-project"></a>
+# 📖 [Bugetto] <a name="about-project"></a>

-This is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**[Bugetto]** is a is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

-**[Budget app]** is a...

 ## 🛠 Built With <a name="built-with"></a>